 Migraines are chronic, episodic headaches with symptoms lasting 4 to 72 hours and occur 1-4 times a month.
 Those who experience migraines more than 15 times a month are classified as suffering from Chronic Migraines.
 It affects females more than males by a 3:1 ratio.

-Pain is mostly on one side of the head, and accompanied by autonomic symptoms, such as nausea, sensitivity to light, etc. The pain is described as throbbing and pulsating, with various triggers, but usually not with neck movement(s).
+Pain is mostly on one side of the head and accompanied by autonomic symptoms, such as nausea, sensitivity to light, etc. The pain is described as throbbing and pulsating, with various triggers, but usually not with neck movement(s).

-Migraines are caused by disorders in the central nervous system (the brain and the spinal cord) and affects the surrounding peripheral nerves and blood vessels.
+Migraines are caused by disorders in the central nervous system (the brain and the spinal cord) and affect the surrounding peripheral nerves and blood vessels.
 Specifically, they cause blood vessels in the skull to constrict, and blood vessels outside the skull to dilate.
 This results in decreased oxygen delivery to the brain and may be responsible for the associated aura-type migraines and neurological deficits.

 This type is the rarest but most painful type of headaches, reported to be affecting between 1%-4% of the population.
 Described as a severe pain localized to around one eye socket, eye tearing (not ‘ripping’ tearing but ‘crying’ tears), drooping eyelids, and nasal congestion, on the same side.
 Pain can last between 15 minutes to 2 hours.
 Pain can be slightly alleviated with physical movements.
 Patients often prefer being in a standing posture rather than lying down or sitting, as it may be difficult to stay still when an episode occurs.

 Various factors contribute to cluster headaches.
-If you have cluster headache that is poorly managed, it is recommended to undergo an MRI to rule out other causes of the pain.
+If you have a cluster headache that is poorly managed, it is recommended to undergo an MRI to rule out other causes of the pain.